bwsoftinc/yet-another-angular-html5-drag-drop/README.md

 * Move, Copy and Replace drag and drop actions.
 * Simple to use and set up with a single directive.
+* Powerful options advanced control
-* Default callbacks that update the dom and underlying angular model.
+* Default callbacks that automatically update the dom and underlying angular model.
 * User definable callbacks that work in tandem with or override default callbacks.
 * Supports
 	* Various html elements